The r-Hunter-Saxton equation, smooth and singular solutions and their approximation: Introduction

 Consider time-parameterised diffeomorphisms $g\in\Diff(\Omega)$ with

 then the HS equations can formally be interpreted as extreme points for the action principle

 with

 and endpoint conditions $\delta u(x,0)=\delta u(x,T)=0$.
-This action seeks a path of diffeomorphisms $g(x,t)$ with $g(x,0)=g_1(x)$ and $g(x,T)=g_2(x)$ such that the distance functional $l[u]$ is extremised.
+This action seeks a geodesic path of diffeomorphisms $g(x,t)$ with $g(x,0)=g_1(x)$ and $g(x,T)=g_2(x)$ such that the distance functional $l[u]$ is extremised.
 This problem is the one-dimensional version of problems that arise in computational anatomy \cite{miller2006geodesic}.
 Then, \eqref{eq:HS3} is obtained as the corresponding Euler-Poincar\'e equation for this action principle after observing that \eqref{eq:gu} implies that we must have constrained variations $\delta u = w_t + wu_x - uw_x$ for arbitrary $w$.
 The conserved energy then arises from Noether's theorem applied to time translation symmetry; we also obtain a Poisson structure for \eqref{eq:HS3} through this route.
 The Euler-Poincar\'e derivation is a formal calculation that was made rigorous in \cite{khesin2003euler}.
+A useful connection between these geodesics on the periodic interval and the $\leb{2}$-sphere was made in \cite{lenells2007hunter, lenells2008hunter} \emph{via} an explicit mapping; \cite{bauer2014homogeneous} extended this technique to Hunter-Saxton geodesics on the real line.

 The integrability of the HS equation was shown in \cite{hunter1994completely} by relating it the Camassa-Holm equation

 Indeed, it can be shown that (\ref{eq:HS3}) arises from a high frequency limit of (\ref{eq:CH}) and, thus, has a bi-Hamiltonian structure \cite{ali2009orientation}.
 Further connections can be made through the geometric interpretation as the Camassa-Holm equation describes geodesic flow with respect to the right-invariant metric \cite{kouranbaeva1999camassa}